 It’s a common problem among startups and new business owners, and it is not indicative of laziness or disinterest.
 Maybe you’re great at running an auto parts store, or you’ve created an efficient new enterprise cloud storage solution.
 That doesn’t mean you’re going to be a whiz on the marketing end of things.

 Many new business owners learn this the hard way, and immediately get intimidated by marketing.
 This only compounds when you realize that digital marketing is a game of analyzing data sets and segmenting audiences.
 You have to learn analytics platforms and the nuances of social media marketing.
-Plus, there’s all those industry terms: SEO, KPIs, B2B, B2C and all the rest.
+Plus, there are all those industry terms: SEO, KPIs, B2B, B2C and all the rest.
 It’s enough to make your head spin.

 So if you notice that you’re constantly putting off developing that marketing plan or creating those Facebook ads, or you’re not staying abreast of your social media accounts, then it’s time to hire a marketing company.